CCS-Lab/hBayesDM/cran-comments.md

   hBayesDM use compiled binaries for Stan models.

+* checking CRAN incoming feasibility ...
+NOTE
+  Maintainer: 'Woo-Young Ahn <wooyoung.ahn@gmail.com>'

+  GNU make is a SystemRequirements.

+  To compile hBayesDM using rstan, GNU make is required.

 ## Misc

-Since hBayesDM takes about a hour for compilation, the timeout should be prolonged.
+Since hBayesDM takes about 80 min for compilation using 1 core, the timeout should be prolonged.